-Mark Twain once quipped, “Everything has it’s limits – iron ore cannot be educated into gold.”
-My take on that, as was Twain’s superb sense of comedic timing, I believe, is that ‘we are what we are’ – which is, creatures of habit.
+Bluestreak Reading Time: 3 minutes Mark Twain once quipped, “Everything has its limits - iron ore cannot be educated into gold.”
+I believe that, as was Twain’s superb sense of comedic timing, is that ‘we are what we are - creatures of habit.
 It is a hard thing to change that.
 And now that we live in such a financially chaotic business world, we are pulled in many ways by many forces to do what they want us to do.
 Little alone what we still must do, for it is our job, our responsibility, our business.
-Yet our ingrained habits keep a short leash on us and we tend to do everything we can, in spite of the impossibility of it all.
+Yet our ingrained habits keep a short leash on us and we tend to do everything we can, despite the impossibility of it all.
 As Thomas Fuller famously said many years ago, “He that is everywhere is nowhere.”

-What I have learned from over 30 years in business is this; busywork activity should not be confused with results.
+What I have learned from over 30 years in business is this; busy work activity should not be confused with results.
 They are not the same thing.
-By ignoring or missing what’s really important does open the door for you to be tyrannized by short-term urgency’s.
-Again, Jim Clemmer says it well – “So we’ve got to choose.
-From all our long-range options, alternatives, and possibilities we’ve got to establish short-term goals and priorities.
-There are as many things we’ve got to stop doing, as there are actions we’ve got to start taking.
-Some actions will drive us forward, many will hold us back, and some won’t matter much either way.
-But without clear targets and a strong sense of what’s most important, I — and everyone on my team or in my organization — won’t be able to tell the difference”.
+Ignoring or missing what’s important does open the door for you to be tyrannized by short-term urgency.
+Again, Jim Clemmer says it well - “So we've got to choose.
+From all our long-range options, alternatives, and possibilities we've got to establish short-term goals and priorities.
+There are as many things we've got to stop doing, as there are actions we've got to start taking.
+Some actions will drive us forward, many will hold us back, and some won't matter much either way.
+But without clear targets and a strong sense of what's most important, I — and everyone on my team or in my organization — won't be able to tell the difference."

-As we approach the Holiday season, here in late 2011, remember this; resolve that you won’t let the urgent things get an upper hand over the important things in your business.
-Take the necessary time to establish the short term, so you can build the long term off of them.
+As we approach the last few months remaining in 2022, remember this; resolve that you won’t let the urgent things get an upper hand over the important things in your business.
+Take the necessary time to establish the short term so that you can build the long term off of them.
 Decide what is most important in the business and remove the things that distract you and others from it.
 It is about removing the urgent for the sake of the important.
 Your company is counting on you to do that!